sergiooncode/checkio_challenges/README.md

 The challenges solved so far are:

-- Challenge 16 - Number of ones.
+- [The Most Wanted Letter] (http://www.checkio.org/mission/most-wanted-letter/)